Skip to content

 • Daily: Some fast-paced sales environments, like retail stores or call centres, may set daily goals to ensure employees always do their best.

-• Weekly: Weekly targets are less common, but they can work well for businesses with shorter sales cycles or that often need to monitor the market to make changes.
+• Weekly: Weekly targets are less common, but they can work well for businesses with shorter sales cycles or in fast-changing, dynamic industries.

-• Monthly: This is the usual time frame for sales quotas, especially in industries where sales cycles aren’t long or short.
+• Monthly: This is the usual time frame for sales quotas, especially in industries where sales cycles are medium-length.
 Monthly quotas strike a mix between giving salespeople enough time to close deals and letting them know how they’re doing regularly.

 Geography and territory in sales quotas

-In a sales quota, geography or territory means the exact geographical area or region that a salesperson, team, or distributor is responsible for selling in.
+In a sales quota, geography or territory refers to the area or region that a salesperson, team, or distributor is responsible for selling in.

-In many industries, it’s usual for sales representatives to be assigned specific territories so that the whole market is covered and there’s no overlap between accounts.
+In many industries, sales representatives are usually assigned specific territories so that the whole market is covered and there’s no overlap between accounts.

-• Defined boundaries: The borders of each region are clear.
+• Defined boundaries: Each region’s borders are clear.
 Depending on the size of the business and the goods or services being sold, these can be as small as a single neighbourhood or as big as a whole country.

-• Sales potential: Territories should be considered and given out based on how much money they could bring in.
-This means considering the number of possible customers, their buying power, and the market demand in each area.
+• Sales potential: Territories should be allocated based on how much money they could bring in.
+This means considering the number of ideal customers, their buying power, and the market demand in each area.

 • Balanced allocation: The best way to divide territories is so that each sales rep has an equal chance of making their quota, considering each region’s sales potential and difficulties.

 • Accountability: Salespeople are responsible for all sales efforts in their assigned territory.
-This makes it clear who is accountable for what.
+It clearly outlines who is accountable for what.

-• Avoidance of conflict: By clearly defining territories, businesses can avoid problems that happen when two or more salespeople talk to the same prospect or try to do the same thing at the same time.
+• Avoidance of conflict: By clearly defining territories, businesses can avoid problems that happen when two or more salespeople talk to the same prospect or chase the same account at the same time.

 • Customised approach: When salespeople know what makes a territory unique, they can change their approach, strategies, and messages to reach the local audience better.